JDACS4C-IMPROVE/docs/content/curating_steps.rst

   - :code:`required`

-- The third line calls run() with the parameters.
-As dicussed, run() contains the model code.
+- The third line calls :code:`run()` with the parameters.
+As dicussed, :code:`run()` contains the model code.

 Ensure the model runs with original data
 -----------------------------------------

 - At this step in the curation process, we recommend running the code with the original data to ensure everything is implemented correctly and the model runs.

-- Set up the environment with the packages needed by the model as you wish.
-Install the IMPROVE library with :code:`pip install improvelib`.
+- If you have not already done so, set up the environment with the packages needed by the model as you wish.
+The IMPROVE library can be installed with :code:`pip install improvelib`.

 Implement IMPROVE benchmark data
 -------------------------------------